ydahal1/ydahal1/jokes.md

-which flower is most fierce?
-Dandelion
+What do you call an old snowman?
+Water.

 [
-Mon Feb 23 00:39:08 UTC 2026
+Tue Feb 24 00:36:35 UTC 2026
  ]